-- (1) Accessory structures with a maximum floor area of greater than 1,200 square feet - (2) Agricultural commercial activities directly related to agriculture, such as tractor or tire repair, veterinary office, welding, seed, and agricultural chemical sales, that do not employ more than six employees. - (3) Cannabis delivery service. - (4) Cannabis transporter. - (5) Cemeteries meeting county and state guidelines. - (6) Kennels. - (7) Nursing homes and hospitals. - (8) Public or private facilities involving repeated frequent discharge of firearms such as firing ranges, sporting clay courses, trap/skeet shooting and hunting preserves. - (9) Public utility structures. - (10) Resorts, campgrounds and other commercial recreational facilities.
+1. Accessory structures with a maximum floor area of greater than 1,200 square feet 2.
+Agricultural commercial activities directly related to agriculture, such as tractor or tire repair, veterinary office, welding, seed, and agricultural chemical sales, which do not employ more than six employees.
+3. Cannabis delivery service.
+4. Cannabis transporter.
+5. Cemeteries meeting county and state guidelines.
+6. Kennels.
+7. Nursing homes and hospitals.
+8. Public or private facilities involving repeated frequent discharge of firearms such as firing ranges, sporting clay courses, trap/skeet shooting and hunting preserves.
+9. Public utility structures.
+10. Resorts, campgrounds and other commercial recreational facilities.